Lightning-AI/pytorch-lightning/docs/source-app/workflows/run_app_on_cloud/on_your_own_machine.rst

 .. code:: bash

-    # Copy Over credentials from your local machine to your cloud machine
+    # Copy over credentials from your local machine to your cloud machine
     scp ~/.lightning/credentials.json your_name@your_cloud_machine:~/.lightning

     # log into your cloud machine